VET Delivered to Secondary Students (VETDSS)

 So, what is VETDSS?

 If you're a high school student looking to get a head-start in your future career, the VET Delivered to Secondary Students (VETDSS) program is for you.
 VETDSS allows high school students to study a nationally recognised TAFE qualification as part of their secondary schooling.
 Pretty cool, right?
-Keep scrolling to browse our Course Guide for 2021, hear from staff and students in the program, and see if VETDSS might be for you.
+Keep scrolling to browse our Course Guide, hear from staff and students in the program, and see if VETDSS might be for you.

 Hear from our VETDSS staff and students